 The Merger Agreement contains certain provisions that restrict the Company's ability to solicit, initiate, knowingly facilitate or knowingly encourage any inquiries regarding, or the making of any proposal or offer that constitutes, or would reasonably be expected to lead to, a competing proposal, engage, continue or otherwise participate in any substantive discussions or negotiations regarding, or furnish any non-public information to any person in connection with or for the purpose of encouraging or facilitating, a competing proposal, subject to customary exceptions and limitations.
 In addition, Caesars generally has an opportunity to offer to modify the terms of the Merger Agreement in response to any third-party alternative transaction proposal before the Company's board of directors may change, qualify, withhold, withdraw or modify its recommendation that the Company's stockholders approve the Share Issuance.
-Upon termination of the Merger Agreement in certain circumstances relating to changes in the recommendation of the Company's board of directors in favor of the Share Issuance, entry by the Company into an alternative transaction or following the failure of the Company's stockholders to approve the Share Issuance, the Company will be required to pay a termination fee of approximately \$154.9 million to Caesars, as well as reimburse Caesars' expenses in an amount not to exceed \$50.0 million (creditable against any termination fee that may subsequently be paid by the Company).
+Upon termination of the Merger Agreement in certain circumstances relating to changes in the recommendation of the Company's board of directors in favor of the Share Issuance or entry by the Company into an alternative transaction, the Company will be required to pay a termination fee of approximately \$154.9 million to Caesars, as well as reimburse Caesars' expenses in an amount not to exceed \$50.0 million if the Merger Agreement is terminated because of the Company's failure to obtain the required approval of its stockholders (creditable against any termination fee that may subsequently be paid by the Company).
 In such a scenario, the Company may also be required to pay VICI a fee of \$75.0 million pursuant to the terms of the MTA.

-These provisions could discourage a potential third-party acquiror or merger partner that might have an interest in acquiring all or a significant portion of the Company or pursuing an alternative transaction with the Company from considering or proposing such a transaction or might result in a potential third-party acquiror or merger partner proposing to pay a lower price to the stockholders of the Company than it might otherwise have proposed to pay because of the added expense of the termination fee and expense reimbursement that may become payable in certain circumstances.
+These provisions could discourage a potential third-party acquiror or merger partner that might have an interest in acquiring all or a significant portion of the Company or pursuing an alternative transaction with the Company from considering or proposing such a transaction or might result in a potential thirdparty acquiror or merger partner proposing to pay a lower price to the stockholders of the Company than it might otherwise have proposed to pay because of the added expense of the termination fee and expense reimbursement that may become payable in certain circumstances.